ocaml/opam/doc/pages/Manual.md

 #### switch-state

-This file, located at `<switch-prefix>/.opam-switch/switch-state`, is used by opam to store the current state of a switch.
-All fields are lists of packages specified as strings in the format `<package>.<version>`.
+This file, located at `<switch-prefix>/.opam-switch/switch-state`, is used by
+<span class="opam">opam</span> to store the current state of a switch.
+All fields are lists of packages
+specified as strings in the format `<package>.<version>`.

 - <a id="switchstatefield-opam-version">`opam-version: <string>`</a>: